-On February 9, 2015, we announced that we began enrollment into the combination therapy Phase Ib clinical trial for prexigebersen in patients with AML.
-The combination therapy Phase Ib clinical trial consisted of two dosing cohorts of prexigebersen (60 mg/m2 and 90 mg/m2) to test the safety profile of treating AML patients with prexigebersen in combination with LDAC.
+On February 9, 2015, we announced that we began enrollment into the combination therapy Phase 1b clinical trial for prexigebersen in patients with AML.
+The combination therapy Phase 1b clinical trial consisted of two dosing cohorts of prexigebersen (60 mg/m2 and 90 mg/m2) to test the safety profile of treating AML patients with prexigebersen in combination with LDAC.
 Patients ineligible for intensive induction therapy are currently treated only with LDAC.
-We also announced the completion of the Phase Ib trial.
-Results from the Phase Ib clinical trial demonstrated it is safe to add prexigebersen, which appears to yield better response rates in this AML patient population.
-On October 9, 2015, we announced the completion of Cohort 7, the first dosing cohort of the Phase Ib clinical trial, and on March 3, 2016, we announced the completion of Cohort 8, the second dosing cohort of the Phase Ib clinical trial.
-On June 6, 2016, we announced data from the safety segment of the Phase II combination therapy of prexigebersen and LDAC showed no dose limiting toxicities.
-On November 2, 2016, we announced that the first patient in the efficacy portion of the Phase II trial for AML was dosed.
-On December 29, 2017, we announced the initiation of our Phase Ib/IIa clinical study of prexigebersen for the treatment of CML in accelerated blast phase patients.
+We also announced the completion of the Phase 1b trial.
+Results from the Phase 1b clinical trial demonstrated it is safe to add prexigebersen, which appears to yield better response rates in this AML patient population.
+On October 9, 2015, we announced the completion of Cohort 7, the first dosing cohort of the Phase 1b clinical trial, and on March 3, 2016, we announced the completion of Cohort 8, the second dosing cohort of the Phase 1b clinical trial.
+On June 6, 2016, we announced data from the safety segment of the Phase 2 combination therapy of prexigebersen and LDAC showed no dose limiting toxicities.
+On November 2, 2016, we announced that the first patient in the efficacy portion of the Phase 2 trial for AML was dosed.
+We released the initial interim data analysis of Stage 1 of the Phase 2 AML study in April 2018, and the updated data in March 2019.
+In August 2018, we announced the addition of a prexigebersen and decitabine combination cohort to the Phase 2 AML study.
+On March 6, 2019, we announced a revised clinical program intended for prexigebersen in AML.
+Part of this revised program includes the intended inclusion of high risk MDS patients in the prexigebersen and decitabine combination cohort and the closure of the prexigebersen and LDAC combination cohort in the ongoing Phase 2 AML study.
+On December 29, 2017, we announced the initiation of our Phase 1b/2a clinical study of prexigebersen for the treatment of CML in accelerated blast phase patients.
 In addition, prexigebersen is in preclinical studies for solid tumors, including breast cancer and ovarian cancer.
+On November 26, 2019, we announced successful completion of the safety testing of prexigebersen in combination with decitabine in acute myeloid leukemia (AML) and myelodysplastic syndrome (MDS) patients in Stage 2 of the Phase 2 clinical study.

-We may not be able to obtain authority from the FDA or other equivalent foreign regulatory agencies to move on to further efficacy segments of the Phase II or Phase III clinical trials or commence and complete any other clinical trials for any of our drug candidates.
+We may not be able to obtain authority from the FDA or other equivalent foreign regulatory agencies to move on to further efficacy segments of the Phase 2 or Phase 3 clinical trials or commence and complete any other clinical trials for any of our drug candidates.
 Positive results in preclinical studies of a drug candidate may not be predictive of similar results in human clinical trials, and promising results from early clinical trials of a drug candidate may not be replicated in later clinical trials.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials even after achieving promising results in early-stage development.
-Accordingly, the results from the preclinical trials or clinical trials for our drug candidates may not be predictive of the results we may obtain in later stage trials.
-The failure of clinical trials to demonstrate safety and efficacy of one or more of our drug candidates will have a material adverse effect on our business and financial
+Accordingly, the results from the preclinical tests or clinical trials for our drug candidates may not be predictive of the results we may obtain in later stage trials.
+The failure of clinical trials to demonstrate safety and efficacy of one or more of our drug candidates will have a material adverse effect on our business and financial condition.